jdh4/tigergpu_visualization/README.md

 # TigerGPU Visualization

-This script creates a figure to monitor GPU utlization and usage on TigerGPU.
+The Python script tigergpu_usage.py creates a figure to monitor GPU utilization and usage on TigerGPU.